browserengineering/book/book/invalidation.md

 Fundamentally, the reason editing this page is slow in our browser is that it's pretty big.[^other-reasons] After all, it's not handling the keypress that's slow: appending a character to a `Text` node takes almost no time.
-What takes time is rerendering the whole page afterwards.
+What takes time is re-rendering the whole page afterwards.
 On a big page, even tiny changes can take a long time.

 [^other-reasons]: I'm sure there are all sorts of performance